 Many homeowners have heating oil tanks they no longer use.
-Home heating oil tanks, used and unused, can cause problems for surrounding soil and thickness of the tank, before corroding and leaking.
+Home heating oil tanks, used and unused, can cause problems for property owners and the environment.
+Heating oil tanks can last 30 or more vears. depending on the surrounding soil and thickness of the tank, before corroding and leaking.